picturethis-play/picturethis/README.md

 # Picture This
-a multiplayer, real-time, game inspired by the classic game Pictionary
+A multiplayer, real-time game inspired by the timeless classic, Pictionary.

 ## Development